 The nearby Vee Bar Guest Ranch on the Laramie River also offers reasonably priced ski packages paired with accommodations in western style, riverside cabins.
 If you stay there don’t miss the outdoor hot tub where you can stargaze and rest those tired muscles at the end of the day.

 Whitefish Mountain Resort – Montana

-While Taos, New Mexico gets rave reviews, it’s not the best mountain for beginners.
-Its greens and blues are considered steeper than most mountains, so unless you are prepared to bomb down the hill, you may want to look elsewhere.
-Fortunately there’s another option nearby.
-Angel Fire Resort, just 24 miles east of Taos, offers far more beginner runs and has reasonably priced early bird (9am) private lessons.
-Night skiing is also available on the easier slopes, and at $24 it’s a great deal.
-At the end of the day, you can shack up on site, or head down into Taos where you can stay at one of the adobe-style hotels.
+Fortunately, there’s another option nearby.
+Angel Fire Resort, just 24 miles east of Taos, offers far more beginner runs and has reasonably priced private lessons.
+Angel Fire also offers night skiing on the easier slopes.
+At the end of the day, you can shack up on-site, or head down into Taos where you can stay at one of the adobe-style hotels.

 Looking to ski on the East Coast?
 Learn about 8 beginner-friendly ski resorts in New England.

 We hope this list of beginner-friendly ski resorts helps you get on the mountain this year.
 Let us know where you’re planning to ski or if you have questions in the comments below!